-The ARM department reported to Managing Board member Judit Havasi until the end of the financial year.
-The department has been the responsibility of Managing Board member Liane Hirner since the beginning of 2020.
+The department has reported to Managing Board member Liane Hirner since the beginning of 2020.
 The primary role of the department is to analyse, assess and monitor the risks associated with investments, in particular with regard to the solvency and financial results of VIG Insurance Group.
 For this purpose, the department specifies Group-wide requirements for risk assessment and implements a central system for investment management and risk monitoring.
 The department is also responsible for maintaining an internal rating approach for banks.